Instituto México

-Instituto México de B.C. is a private Catholic Elementary, Junior and High School located in the city of Tijuana, Mexico.
+Instituto México de B.C. is a private Catholic Elementary, Junior and High levels School located in the city of Tijuana, Mexico.

 History

 Instituto México de Tijuana, B.C. is a civil association, founded on June 13, 1963.
 The school started operating on September 6, 1965.
 It had a total of 204 students (boys only) spanning from the 3rd to the 6th grade.
-For the next seven years the school continued to expand until it included 12 grades (1st to 12th grade).
-In 1973 the school added its first generation of Co-ed High School (10th-12th grade), "Bachillerato" (Preparatoria).
+For the next seven years the school continued to expand until it included 12 grades (1st to 12th grades).
+In 1973 the school added its first generation of Co-ed high school level grades (10th-12th), "Bachillerato" (Preparatoria).

 Status

-In 2008 the Mexican federal government applied a test to alumni of all schools in the country (totalling 13 million students) to measure level of knowledge and abilities, and according to the results Insituto México ranked 30th in the country and 1st in the state (Baja California).
+In 2008 the Mexican federal government applied a test to alumni of all schools in the country (totalling 13 million students) to measure level of knowledge and abilities; Insituto México ranked 30th in the nation and 1st in the state (Baja California).

 Teachers

-Instituto Mexico de Baja California, has many reputable teachers, mainly because of their unique way of teaching.
+Instituto Mexico de Baja California, has attracted many reputable teachers, mainly because of their teaching style.